rpede/MobileProgramming24/_advanced_state/password_manager.md

 ## About the classes

 `Credential` represents a credential for a service (username+password).
-It has a name field, so you can tell what service the credentials are for.
+It also got a name field, so you can tell what service the credentials are for.

 A vault is a container for a list of credentials.
 We got two versions of a vault.